Harris, Embiid lead 76ers to 114-95 rout of Cavaliers

+“How people respond to losing and how they play is an interesting snapshot,” 76ers coach Brett Brown said.
+“For the most part, the guys didn’t let up.
+Defensively, we came out with a sting.
+The partnership of all the pieces was effective.”

+Philadelphia shredded Cleveland’s defense with 33 assists on 46 baskets.
+Harris was 12 of 14 from the field, missing only one of 12 2-point attempts.

 Cavaliers forward Kevin Love took a hard fall after being flattened by Furkan Korkmaz while shooting in the lane in the first quarter.
-Love got up after being on the floor for a couple of moments and gave the thumbs-up sign to the crowd, remaining in the game.
+Love, who injured his right knee, got up after being on the floor for a couple of moments and gave the thumbs-up sign to the crowd.

+Love, who scored 12 points in 25 minutes, expects to play Monday night when the Cavaliers visit New York.

+“My knee was bent all the way and when I hit the floor all that weight kind of jammed up on me,” he said.
+“It’s going to pretty sore tomorrow.
+Nothing serious.
+I’m going to have to treat it a lot.
+Hopefully it will be gone in a few days.”

 The Cavaliers were ahead of the 76ers by five points late in Tuesday’s game, but couldn’t hold the lead.
 Love missed an open 3-pointer on the final possession.